ABP Group

 ABP Group (Ananda Bazar Patrika) is an Indian media conglomerate headquartered in Kolkata, West Bengal.
 It was established in 1922.

 History

-The company in recent years did mass layoff at various times.
+The company in recent years did mass layoffs at various times.

 Publishing

-Ananda Publisher is one of the leading and prominent publisher in bengali language.
+Ananda Publisher is one of the leading and prominent publisher in Bengali language.
 Since 1957 Ananda Publications is publishing books in Bengali Language with eminent Bengali writers like Sunil Gangopadhyay, Shirshendu Mukhopadhyay, Satyajit Ray Saradindo Bandopadhyay, Samaresh Majumdar and more.